Dirac4pi/TRESC/readme.md

 ![image](docs/formula_5.png)
 This formular leads to the modified electron spinor wave function through DKH transformation.
 In addition, SRTP effect is of order $$c^{-4}$$, one have to consider other terms of order $$\geqslant c^{-4}$$ before it, including radiation effect.
 Moreover, the lowest order of SRTP still requires the computation of integrals like $$\langle i|p_{x}^{3}V_{ij}p_y|j\rangle$$, it has a small effect on results but will significantly increases the one-electron integral cost.
-SRTP is currently the author's conjecture with no evidence support, if you're interested, try keyword 'SRTP' when doing DKH2 calculation.
+SRTP is currently the author's conjecture with no evidence support, if you're interested, try keyword `SRTP` when performing DKH2 calculation.
 # Upcoming
 * support for DFT calculation;
 * calculate 2e SOC by SOMF approach;